AWS announces preview of AWS Interconnect - multicloud

 Note: Replace replication-instance-name with the name of your replication instance.

-Make sure that your Amazon Elastic Compute Cloud (Amazon EC2) instance has the same network configurations as the AWS DMS replication instance with the connectivity issues.
-To troubleshoot network connectivity, first run the following commands on the new Amazon EC2 instance:
+Check that your Amazon Elastic Compute Cloud (Amazon EC2) instance has the same network configurations as the AWS DMS replication instance with the connectivity issues.
+To troubleshoot network connectivity, first run the following command on the new Amazon EC2 instance:

 telnet database_IP_address_or_DNS port_number

-Note: Replace database_IP_address_or_DNS with the IP address or domain name of the database specified for the AWS DMS source or target endpoint.
-Replace port_number with the port number of the database specified for the AWS DMS source or target endpoint.
+Note: Replace database_IP_address_or_DNS with the IP address or domain name of the database that you specify for the AWS DMS source or target endpoint.
+Replace port_number with the port number of the database that you specify for the AWS DMS source or target endpoint.

 Then, run the following command: